Capital-Regional-District/projects/.github/ISSUE_TEMPLATE/project-task.md

 assignees: ''

 ---

-#Privacy of Information and Protection
+#Privacy of Information and Protection:

 Your opinion is your personal information.
 Please do not include any information which identifies you or others in your response.

 #Description: